firmansyahfachmi/Backend-MusicStore/README.md

 ## Introduction

-   Note App is a simple note application specially for backend only.
+   This is backend only for RSET-API of Music Store.
 Built with NodeJs using the ExpressJs Framework.
 Express.js is a web application framework for Node.js.
 More about Express

 ## Requirements
 - Node.js - Download and Install [Node.js](https://nodejs.org/en/) with [NVM](https://github.com/creationix/nvm) (Node Version Manager) - Simple bash script to manage multiple active node.js versions.